moryba/Xaalis-point-Package/README.md

 - Pivot_Point(a,b,c)

 ```
-- a = the high price from the prior trading day
+- H = the high price from the prior trading day
-- b = the value of Low that indicates the price from the prior trading day
+- L = the value of Low that indicates the price from the prior trading day
-- c = the value of Close that indicates the closing price
+- C = the value of Close that indicates the closing price

 ## Usage